waml-lang/waml/README.md

 ## Terminology

-A WAML document represents a single *Flow*: a sequence of *Steps* in a specified browser *Context*.
+A WAML document represents a single *Scenario*, a sequence of *Steps* in a specified browser *Context*.
 Each Step corresponds to a single user action such as clicking a button, typing into a form, and so on.

 A WAML document consists of many *Fields*.